Jim-ZhenXue/acml-2016-website/pages/authors/call-for-tutorials.rst

   publications in tutorial area.

-Proposals and questions should be submitted to Tutorial Co-chairs Ichiro Takeuchi takeuchi.ichiro@nitech.ac.jp and Bernhard Pfahringer bernhard@waikato.ac.nz.
+Proposals and questions should be submitted to Tutorial Co-chairs Ichiro Takeuchi and Bernhard Pfahringer: acml2016tutorials@waikato.ac.nz

 Important dates
 ===============